dsyer/katacoda-scenarios/spring-boot/step2.md

 `docker build -t dsyer/demo .`{{execute}}

+You can run the container locally:

 `docker run -p 8080:8080 dsyer/demo`{{execute T1}}

+and check that it works:

 `curl localhost:8080/actuator/health`{{execute T2}}

+`echo "Send Ctrl+C to kill the container"`{{execute T1 interrupt}}

-You won't be able to run this one unless you authenticate with Dockerhub (`docker login`), but there's an image there already that should work:
+You won't be able to push the image unless you authenticate with Dockerhub (`docker login`), but there's an image there already that should work.
+If you were authenticated you could:

 `docker push dsyer/demo`